FacelessFresh/ffxi-Windower-Addons/GuildClock/readme.txt

 - Lock or unlock the clock's position on the screen.
 - Change the text size and font of the clock.

+The UI for this will display the Day: Time: Weather: and the show the status of all the guilds displaying whether they are open or closed.

 ## Commands

 ### /guildclock show